DevAndersen/c-sharp-silliness/src/MusicalCSharp/README.md

 ## Conclusion

-TL;DR: It kinda works?
+It kinda works?
 I'm no musician, but to my untrained ear, it does sound somewhat like what I can hear online if I try to find the C♯ note played on a piano or similar.

 I had hoped for something more like a piano, but what I got sounds more like a simple string instrument.
 Not optimal, but I'll take it.